• Home • Files • Structures • Download

 Parameters:

-ptsPortV pointer to CAN port handle
+ptsPortV Pointer to CAN port structure

-ubBufferIdxV index of message buffer
+ubBufferIdxV Index of message buffer

 Returns: